yingshaoxo/ysblogger/article/Make a always running service in android based on kotlin.md

 ### 0. What is `service`?
 You could see `service` as a always running program

+But by default, a service runs in the same process as the main thread of the application

+Therefore, you need to use asynchronous processing in the service to perform resource intensive tasks in the background
 ___

 ### 1. Basic idea or resources